 The price of failure must also be considered.
 Ultimately, the transfer process is far from a sure bet, and many students who enroll in a lower-ranking law school with the intent to transfer do not succeed in doing so.
-When considering which school to attend for their 1L year, a student should always acknowledge that they might wind up staying there for good.
+When considering which law school to attend for their 1L year, a student should always acknowledge that they might end up staying there for good.
 For instance, if you hate cold weather, don’t go to the University of Wisconsin–Madison—you could be there for longer than the single year that you anticipate.

 With the school component out of the way, the next step is to get good grades.
-While your 1L GPA isn’t going to single-handedly make a transfer application, it is the component that can most easily break it.
-Simply put, students in the top 30% of their class can usually transfer to better schools, and students outside of that subsection generally can’t.
-The students in the bottom 70% can make a lateral transfer—perhaps they’re unsatisfied with their current school, or a pressing situation is calling them to another part of the country—but will very rarely succeed in transferring to a higher-ranking school.
+Although your 1L GPA isn’t going to single-handedly make a transfer application, it is the component that can most easily break it.
+Simply put, first-year law students in the top 30% of their class can usually transfer to better schools, and students outside of that subsection generally can’t.
+The students in the bottom 70% can make a lateral transfer—perhaps they’re unsatisfied with their current school, or a pressing situation is calling them to another part of the country—but will very rarely succeed in transferring to a higher-ranking law school.

 Transfer applicants are already familiar with letters of recommendation.
-They undoubtedly had several when they applied to law school the first time around.
+They undoubtedly had to provide several when they applied to law school the first time around.
 They’ve probably also sought a handful of others to apply for jobs or internships.
 The transfer letter of recommendation is, however, more important.

 The obvious approach to this issue is to begin tackling it when the law school opens its doors for the first day of classes.
-But the obvious approach is wrong—or at least, not as effective.
-While classes might be on break over the summer, professors certainly are not.
+But the obvious approach is wrong—or at least not as effective.
+Although classes might be on break over the summer, professors certainly are not.
 More often than not, a law professor can be found in their office, working on the next piece they intend to publish.
-An eager incoming 1L can take this opportunity to schedule meetings with the professors who will be teaching their classes.
+An eager incoming 1L student can take this opportunity to schedule meetings with the professors who will be teaching their classes.
 Doing so will allow the student to get one up on the competition and, more importantly, to establish relationships with the professors who will write those letters of recommendation.

-Spring is not only the right time for an applicant’s professors to evaluate them but also the time for an applicant to begin self-evaluation.
+Spring is not only the right time for an applicant’s professors to evaluate them, but also the time for an applicant to begin self-evaluation.
 That brings us to the personal statement, for which there is really only one prompt: “How I succeeded in law school.”
 There could be several permutations—for instance, “What I changed in order to succeed in law school,” “How I reacted to problems in law school,” or “What I did not anticipate about law school and how I resolved the resulting problems”—but the underlying theme will always be the same.

 Remember, the goal of an application is to answer the question “Can this applicant succeed in law school?”
-Much like with letters of recommendation, an applicant’s original personal essay is speculative.
+Much like with letters of recommendation, an applicant’s original law school personal essay is speculative.
 It attempts to divine the response to a question that can really only be answered in the future.
 On the other hand, a transfer applicant’s essay is proven by history.
 A transfer applicant does not need to draw parallels between their previous life and what they imagine law school will be like because they have already experienced law school and know how they performed there.

 Although the prompt might seem easy, writing the essay is often tricky, and there are numerous pitfalls that can sink what would be an otherwise successful statement.
-Showing success while admitting to failures, being frank about the law school experience but not so frank as to turn off admissions committees, and knowing how to discuss your achievements without bragging all represent so many plates of a balancing act.
+Demonstrating success while admitting to failures, being frank about the law school experience but not so frank as to turn off admissions committees, and knowing how to discuss your achievements without bragging all represent so many plates of a balancing act.
 The actual penning of the personal statement should ideally begin sometime in March and end in April.
 Applications open in May—sometimes right after the last day of school—and it pays to be the first to submit one.
 At the same time, writing a personal essay while cramming for law school finals is inadvisable.
-If a lull exists in the 1L year, that lull should be used to write out the personal statement.
+If a lull exists in the 1L year, that lull should be used to write your personal statement.

 The Bells and Whistles

-Everything else—the LSAT score, the undergraduate GPA, a TOEFL score (if necessary)—should all already be on the LSAC website.
+Everything else—the LSAT score, the undergraduate GPA, a TOEFL score (if necessary)—should all already be recorded on the LSAC website.
 They matter significantly less this time around, however.
 The LSAT is a tool for predicting an applicant’s future performance in law school, but a law school GPA is a measurement of a student’s actual performance.
 LSAT scores are speculative, while 1L GPAs are conclusive.

 Because law school transfer windows open in May—Harvard’s typically opens in early May, while other schools’ open closer to the middle of the month—everything necessary for the application, with the notable exception of second-semester grades, should be completed by May 1st.
 At that point, an applicant can send in their application incomplete and follow up later, once grades are released.